News

 Wellbeing desk logo bubbles on light blue background

-Wellbeing Desk is a low-threshold service point for Aalto's entire personnel, where you can get advice and service guidance in matters related to wellbeing at work and work ability.
+The Wellbeing Desk and the Wellbeing Chat are a low-threshold service point for Aalto's entire personnel.
+Here, you can get advice and service guidance in matters related to work ability and wellbeing at work.

 Services